Elfsborgsmarschen's gold medal

 Meet your true opponent

 Elfsborgsmarschen is a unique sporting event with no rankings or times.
 There is only one question: Will you make it to the finish line on the second day?
-You walk 10, 20, or 40 kilometers every day.
-On the second day, when you still have kilometers to go and your feet ache and your legs won’t keep up the pace, you meet your real opponent: the temptation to quit.
+You walk 10, 20, or 40 kilometres every day.
+On the second day, when you still have kilometres to go and your feet ache and your legs won’t keep up the pace, you meet your real opponent: the temptation to quit.
 Do you have what it takes to reach the finish line?

 Bild 5